Road Safety Education Pack

 Road Safety is a great subject for engaging children and young people.
 Even the youngest child will know something about it, because everyone uses roads and road safety impacts everyone.

-The EASST Road Safety Education Pack is available for anyone to use as free educational resource.
+The EASST Road Safety Education Pack is available for anyone to use as free resource.

 It can be tailored to local contexts, incorporating the logos of local organisations and NGOs, changing the idiom, names and illustrations as necessary.
 While the fundamental content and key messages remain the same.